 Switching to a heat pump water heater: Pros and cons

 Before we jump into the pros and cons of heat pump water heaters, we should clarify: As home energy experts, we are very pro heat pump.
 In fact, it’s the only type of water heating system or HVAC system that we install.

-(We should also mention here, you can get a brand-new heat pump installed at no upfront cost if you qualify to work with Sealed—and we help you understand what rebates you may be able to apply to your project costs, too!)
+(We should also mention here, you can get a brand-new heat pump installed by an expert contractor if you work with Sealed—and we help you understand what rebates you may be able to apply to your project costs, too!)

 In our experience, we’ve found that heat pumps are more comfortable, more efficient, and a healthier option for practically almost every household use case.